 Now the only thing you have to install on the host system is Docker.
 And it can be any host system (sort of).
 Bonus points if you spin this up in the cloud you can also have that scripted so your whole application can be spun up, torn down, scaled, moved, etc.

 So now you have "configuration as code" and fewer sysadmin tasks to do.

-Orchestrating containers is its own subject, but the point is, it's better than the solution we were using before, and it's a lot easier to upgrade.
+Learning to work with containers is its own topic, but the point is, it's better than the solution we were using before, and it's a lot easier to upgrade.

 And that's why you use Docker, in a nutshell.